Equal pay matters. It’s a legal obligation and a moral responsibility for all businesses, no matter their size.

 "The gender pay gap is calculated as the difference between average hourly earnings (excluding overtime) of men and women as a proportion of men’s average hourly earnings (excluding overtime).
 It is a measure across all jobs in the UK, not of the difference in pay between men and women for doing the same job."

-Developing a 3-step equal pay plan
+Follow this 3-step equal pay plan

-Step 1 – determine whether employees are doing equal work
+Step 1 – Determine whether employees are doing equal work

-Step 2 – compare pay between men and women doing equal work
+Step 2 – Compare pay between men and women doing equal work

 The Equality and Human Rights Commission recommends using a basic table to make comparisons.